Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Improving MI via Unified Analysis

 \subsection{Unified View: Identifying Connections Between Methods}

 \paragraph{Prompt Selection Score (PSS)} Figure~\ref{fig:unified} offers a unified view of existing probability-based prompt selection methods, highlighting that each method except for MI approximately corresponds to a sub-term in the equation of MI.
-We define the highlighted parts as the \underline{P}rompt \underline{S}election \underline{S}core of a method (\pss{method}) for simplicity; the score of which the prompt with maximum value is chosen by the prompt selection method.
+We denote the highlighted parts as the \underline{P}rompt \underline{S}election \underline{S}core of each method (\pss{method}); the score of which the prompt with the maximum value is chosen by the prompt selection method.

-\paragraph{MI vs. GE and LE} MI selects a prompt that maximizes the first term of \pss{MI}, $\argmax_t \text{H}\left(\frac{1}{|X|} \sum_x p(\textbf{y}|x,t)\right)$, and minimizes the second term, $\frac{1}{|X|} \sum_x \text{H}\left(Y|x,t\right)$.
+\paragraph{MI vs. GE and LE} MI selects a prompt that maximizes the first term of \pss{MI}, $\argmax_t \text{H}\left(\frac{1}{|X|} \sum_x p(\mathbf{y}|x,t)\right)$, and minimizes the second term, $\frac{1}{|X|} \sum_x \text{H}\left(Y|x,t\right)$.
 This means that MI favors prompts that provide balanced predictions without label bias (interpretation of the first term) and sharp answer prediction distribution across all instances in the dataset (interpretation of the second term).
-These terms roughly correspond to the PSS of GE and negative LE, respectively.
+These terms roughly correspond to \pss{GE} and $-$\pss{LE}, respectively.
 The difference between \pss{GE} and the first term of \pss{MI} is that the former converts \prob to one-hot before taking the entropy of the mean.
 In sum, the prompts selected by GE and MI align, while those chosen by LE and MI tend to be opposite.
-Note that one expected caveat of GE is that it will not be an optimal method when the dataset itself has a label imbalance.
+Note that one expected caveat of GE is that it will be less effective when the dataset itself has a label imbalance.

-\paragraph{MI vs. MDL} MDL is the only method among the presented probability-based prompt selection methods which selects a different prompt for each evaluation instance $x$, i.e., performs instance-wise prompt selection.
-Essentially, MDL is an instance-wise version of the second term of \pss{MI}, choosing prompts whose output probability distribution $p(\textbf{y}|x,t)$ has the lowest entropy, and thus aligns with MI.
-Since MDL favors the prompt which makes the model output sharp probability distribution, one expected caveat of MDL is that it will not work well when the model fails to solve the given task and collapses to a single prediction regardless of the input with overly high confidence, which is a commonly observed behavior of language models.
+\paragraph{MI vs. MDL} MDL is the only method among the presented probability-based prompt selection methods that selects a different prompt for each evaluation instance $x$, i.e., performs instance-wise prompt selection.
+Essentially, MDL is an instance-wise version of the second term of \pss{MI}, choosing prompts whose output probability distribution $p(\mathbf{y}|x,t)$ has the lowest entropy, and thus aligns with MI.
+Since MDL favors the prompt that makes the model output a sharp probability distribution, one expected caveat of MDL is that it will not work well when the model fails to solve the given task and collapses to a single prediction regardless of the input with overly high confidence.